Get E-Book

 Buffer-All vs. Stream - The Decision

-The decision is mainly about whether the program really needs the whole file at once.
+The decision comes down to whether the program needs the whole file at the same time.

 Figure 4.5 - Whole-file helpers collect the complete file before processing, while streams move bounded chunks forward and let backpressure slow later reads.